Fourqui/tv/README.md

 ## About the project
 The logos are adjusted to work on a dark background.
 Some of them are not suitable for ligth backgrounds.
-Since the Git interface is white you might think the logo is not loading but it is, just copy the RAW link.
-See help-guide.
-I recommend getting a browser extension that changes Git to dark.
+Since the Git interface is white you might think the logo is not loading but it is, just copy the **RAW** link. <a href="https://github.com/Tapiosinn/tv-logos/blob/master/how-to.md">CLICK HERE for logo url help-guide.</a> I recommend getting a browser extension that changes Git to dark.

 Get GitHub Dark Theme for <a href="https://chrome.google.com/webstore/detail/github-dark-theme/odkdlljoangmamjilkamahebpkgpeacp">CHROME</a> or <a href="https://addons.mozilla.org/en-US/firefox/addon/github-dark-theme/">FIREFOX</a>

+*Update, june 26th 2020.*
 I'm close to 3000 logos!
+I've started adding logos from non-english speaking countries.

 Here's a preview of some of the logos on a dark background(not a real software):
 <img src="https://raw.githubusercontent.com/Tapiosinn/tv-logos/master/misc/contrastDemo2.jpg" width="100%">